Follow these three steps to offer immediate, practical help to a loved one who may be considering suicide.

 by CHRIS ADSIT and EVAN OWENS

 “How should I respond to a friend who may be suicidal?”
-Sadly, this is one of the questions we at the REBOOT Alliance are asked most often.
+Sadly, this is one of the questions we at REBOOT Recovery are asked most often.

 Your natural inclination might be to ignore your gut feelings and hope someone with higher “credentials” or training will notice if your friend displays any warning signs.
 But in our experience, it is often a friend or a family member who is most likely to notice suicidal ideations in a loved one.
 Thus, you are in perhaps the best position to offer help, or at least the first step toward help.

 What follows is the training we give our leaders on how to respond to someone who is suicidal.
 Please note that this advice is not a replacement for helping your friends and family seek professional help.